bing-i/fmcg-pricing-strategy-python/README.md

+FMCG Price Analysis – A case study using Python for pricing insights.
 The task is to analyze the provided dataset and recommend how a FMCG retail brand can improve pricing and commercial performance.
 The data comes from 2024's Halloween portfolio and reflects a real business scenario.
 Focus on extracting clear insights and translat-ing them into actionable recommendations.
 Abstract
 1. Objective: Analyze 10 Halloween items across 3 markets (DK, ES, GB)